 Natural psychology or how our system works.
 It is in fact how our system has always been working, but which “normal psychology” points us away from and masks.

 Until finding this understanding, I believed I was helping people in the best way possible by enabling them to get to the real root of what was holding them back.
 And there was definitely progress and improvement – I’d been a recipient of such improvements myself.
 But now I see that this understanding precedes any of that work and so sits beneath, around and within all of that.
-In fact it was this all along that was really making the difference.
-I just didn’t know to look and see that.

 The foundational nature of this work makes it all-pervasive, reliable and sustainable.